Related terms: congenital heart defect, heart defects from birth

 Types of congenital heart defects

-There are many different types of congenital heart defects.
+Many different types of congenital heart defects are explained below.
 More than one defect may be present at the same time.
-Click on the defect you are interested in to learn more about its causes, diagnosis, and treatment.

 See also on this site: Cyanosis